blacklotusconsulting/WordpressPartitaIva/wp-content/plugins/wp-partita-iva-master/readme.txt

 6) Pannello di controllo per abilitare/disabilitare la visibilità e l'obbligatorietà dei campi nel form di pagamento.

 Per il corretto funzionamento è necessaria l'installazione di Woocommerce.

+== Frequently Asked Questions ==
+Does this plugin require Woocommerce?
+Yes, it requires Woocommerce.

+Is this plugin FREE?
+Yes, it is free.
+If you want you can buy me a chocolate cake donating at this link https://www.paypal.com/donate/?business=PZXF7XXABDC7C&no_recurring=0&currency_code=EUR

+Does this plugin create a PDF of the invoice?
+Nope.
+It just save VAT Number, Fiscal Code, NIN Code and PEC email address as order meta data.

+== Changelog ==
+1.2.1 Added more information on the readme file, Plugin Banner and Plugin Icon.
+1.2 Fix incorrect Stable Tag.
+Variables and options escaped when echo'd 1.1 Fixed code to Sanitize Escape and Validate data.
+1.0 First release.

+== Upgrade Notice ==
+No upgrade notice so far

+== Screenshots ==
+1.Form Custom Fields in Order Page
+2.Settings to enable/disable and make custom Fields mandatory in Wordpress settings page
+3. Admin order page with saved Custom Fields as order meta